-- Lighthouse Park – a rugged ocean-side park towards Horseshoe Bay with rocky shores and views of Vancouver.
+- Lighthouse Park – a rugged ocean-side park with rocky shores and views of Vancouver.
 A nice place for a shorter walk.

 - Lower Seymour Conservation Reserve (LSCR) – a great park in North Vancouver and home to beautiful Rice Lake.

-- Lynn Canyon Park – nature at its best with extensive trails, lots of stairs and a free suspension bridge!
+- Lynn Canyon Park – nature with extensive trails, lots of stairs and a free suspension bridge!

 - Lynn Headwaters Regional Park – great hiking trails in nature, for both beginners and experts.

 - Rice Lake – a nice place for walking and fishing in a beautiful setting in the Lower Seymour Conservation Reserve (LSCR).